Energinet-DataHub/energy-origin/doc/architecture/README.md

 All code must be sufficiently tested by unit and integrations tests, so that the developers feel safe when deploying without any gates to production.

-All manual tests will be regarded as tech-dept.
+All manual tests will be regarded as tech-debt.

 ---